desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 2. verifying that the resulting DS RRset does not break the delegation if applied ({{?RFC7344, Section 4.1}}), i.e., that it provides at least one valid path for validators to use ({{?RFC6840, Section 5.11}}).
 This is the case if there is at least one DS record referencing a key that actually signs the child's DNSKEY RRset, where the digest type and signing algorithm are listed as mandatory ("MUST") in the "Implement for DNSSEC Validation" columns of the relevant IANA registries {{DS-IANA}} and {{DNSKEY-IANA}}.

 TODO Should checks be done continually?
 (Why is that the parent's task?)
 Or on demand, e.g., on a no-op NOTIFY?
-Even when no update was requested, it may be worthwhile to occasionally check whether the current DS contents would be accepted today (see Appendix B.1), and communicate any failures without changing the published DS record set.
+Even when no update was requested, it may be worthwhile to occasionally check whether the current DS contents would be accepted today (see {{validity}}), and communicate any failures without changing the published DS record set.

 ### TTLs and Caching